JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 ## What is a sysimage

 A sysimage is a file which, in a loose sense, contains a Julia session serialized to a file.
-A "Julia session" include things like loaded packages, global variables, inferred and compiled code, etc.  By starting Julia with a sysimage, the stored Julia session is deserialized and loaded.
+A "Julia session" includes things like loaded packages, global variables, inferred and compiled code, etc.  By starting Julia with a sysimage, the stored Julia session is deserialized and loaded.
 The idea behind the sysimage is that this deserialization is faster than having to reload